mohammedMamdouh99/AI-Automation-Projects/Shipment-Chat-Moderation/README.md

 # 🚚 Real-Time AI Shipment Chat Moderation

+### n8n Workflow

-An AI-powered real-time moderation system built with n8n and OpenAI to analyze shipment chat messages as they are received and automatically detect abusive, offensive, or threatening content.
+An AI-powered real-time moderation system built with **n8n and OpenAI** to analyze shipment chat messages as they are received and automatically detect abusive, offensive, or threatening content.

 The system processes **each incoming message independently in real time** without waiting for the conversation to end.